Dushyantsingh98/Food-Reviews-Sentiment-Analysis/README.md

 Summary: Brief summary of the review
 Text: Full text of the review

+Evaluation
+Naive Bayes achieved an accuracy of 82.92%, showcasing its effectiveness in sentiment classification.
+The LSTM model demonstrated strong performance, achieving a test accuracy of 81.8% and a remarkable training accuracy of 95.5%.
+This highlights its capability in learning complex patterns within the data.

 Our approach focuses on harnessing the textual content of reviews to build a robust sentiment analysis model, enabling us to better understand and categorize customer feedback.